teddygroves/bibat/README.rst

     $ pip install cookiecutter
     $ cookiecutter gh:teddygroves/cookiecutter-cmdstanpy-analysis

 After following the wizard's instructions, you should now have a new directory implementing a simple statistical analysis.
-To try it out, install python dependencies and cmdstan, then run the analysis:
+To try it out, run the following command from the root of the new directory:

 .. code:: sh
-    $ cd my_cool_project
-    $ pip install -r requirements.txt
-    $ install_cmdstan
     $ make analysis